Bachelor of Information Technology

 Indicative first-year fee

-Commonwealth Supported Places (CSPs) are subsidised by the Australian Government, meaning you are only required to pay the student contribution rather than full tuition fees if you meet eligibility requirements.
-If offered a CSP, you may be eligible for a HECS-HELP government loan.
+You may be eligible for a HECS-HELP government loan if you are offered a CSP.
 HECS-HELP is an Australian Government loan scheme that assists you in paying your student contributions.
 Provided you meet the HECS-HELP eligibility criteria, you may use HECS-HELP to defer part or all of your student contribution fees.
-Learn more about paying for university.

-Part of your course costs includes Student Services and Amenities Fees (SSAF).
-There may also be additional costs as part of your studies, such as textbooks, technology expenses, travel expenses, professional certifications, uniforms, or vaccinations.
+Part of your course costs will include Student Services and Amenities Fees (SSAF).
+SSAF is charged in addition to your student contribution or tuition fees and is used to help enhance your study experience.
+There may also be other costs as part of your studies, such as textbooks, technology expenses, travel expenses, professional certifications, uniforms, or vaccinations.
 Explore other study costs.

 How to apply